nvairavan/Weather-API-Testing/README.md

         eg. require 'rspec'
             require_relative '../Weather'
 6. Run the method within that Weather.rb superclass
+7. Run RSpec in the terminal to run the test

 ### Challenges
 1. Creating different types of test